civican/legisinfo/44-1/bills/C-49/bill_text.md

 ### Section 9

-  **(1)** There is established by the joint operation of this Act and the Provincial Act a board to be known as the Canada–Nova Scotia Offshore **Energy Regulator**.
+  **(1)** There is established by the joint operation of this Act and the Provincial Act a board to be known as the Canada–Nova Scotia Offshore Energy Regulator.

-> **Explanatory Note**:
-> Existing text of subsection 9(1):
-> *Existing Text*:
-> > There is established by the joint operation of this Act and the Provincial Act a board to be known as the Canada-Nova Scotia Offshore Petroleum Board.

 ### Section 115

 Subsection 12(2) of the Act is repealed.

-> **Explanatory Note**:
-> Existing text of subsection 12(2):
-> *Existing Text*:
-> > The first two members of the Board, other than the Chairperson, to be appointed by each government shall be appointed for terms of four and five years, respectively.

 ### Section 116

 Subsection 18(2) of the Act is replaced by the following:

-**(2)** The **Regulator** may make recommendations to both governments with respect to proposed amendments to this Act, the Provincial Act, any regulations made under those Acts and to any other legislation relating to petroleum resource **and renewable energy** activities in the offshore area.
+**(2)** The Regulator may make recommendations to both governments with respect to proposed amendments to this Act, the Provincial Act, any regulations made under those Acts and to any other legislation relating to petroleum resource and renewable energy activities in the offshore area.

-> **Explanatory Note**:
-> Existing text of subsection 18(2):
-> *Existing Text*:
-> > The Board may make recommendations to both governments with respect to proposed amendments to this Act, the Provincial Act, any regulations made under those Acts and to any other legislation relating to petroleum resource activities in the offshore area.

 ### Section 117